Hannalysis/100DaysOfCode/README.md

 It taught me how to export and import functions with javascript, how to run node commands into the terminal,
 and how to use a package.json file to run a script using the npm start command.

+Finally, ended the day with a few exercises in CodeWars and ranked up: 7kyu (41), and a notch further on my Codecademy module: Javascript Syntax Part 1: 41%.

 ------------